 At the same time, there are businesses that prefer handling WhatsApp conversations differently, or perhaps do not have developer resources to handle an integration.
-When this is the case, tyntec's Chat Messaging Dashboard may be a better fit.
-As a web-based User Interface, the Chat Messaging Dashboard enables you to orchestrate and manage chat conversations in a simple dashboard.
+When this is the case, tyntec's Support Inbox may be a better fit.
+As a web-based User Interface, the Support Inbox enables you to orchestrate and manage chat conversations in a simple inbox.

 WhatsApp and tyntec Infrastructure

-tyntec’s customers can access the WhatsApp Business API via tyntec’s Chat API – a powerful and simple way to access multiple messaging services when needed, including WhatsApp, Facebook Messenger, Viber, and SMS.
+tyntec’s customers can access the WhatsApp Business API via tyntec’s Conversations API – a powerful and simple way to access multiple messaging services when needed, including WhatsApp, Facebook Messenger, Viber, and SMS.

-With tyntec’s Chat API, businesses can send conversational notifications and support messages — and receive replies — without switching to a new software solution or UI.
-It takes away the complexity, handles huge volumes and secures delivery by adding throttling and SMS-fallback.
+With tyntec’s Conversations API, businesses can send conversational notifications and support messages — and receive replies — without switching to a new software solution or UI.

 As an official WhatsApp Business solution provider, we eliminate the operational overhead of running your own WhatsApp network integration, which would require hosting, scaling, maintaining, monitoring, and troubleshooting WhatsApp software, clients, and third party databases into your own cloud infrastructure.
 With tyntec you’ll have access to: